 • "For my house shall be a house of prayer for all people."(Isaiah 56:5)

-• "And God said, 'Let us make man in our image, after our likeness…' And God created man in His image in the image of God He created him; male and female He created them."
+• "And God said, 'Let us make human beings in our image, after our likeness…' So God created the human beings in [the divine] image, creating [them] in the image of God, creating them male and female."
 (Genesis 1:26-27)

-o On "let us make man" – As long as God is still creating, He does not in fact say 'I,' He says 'we,' an absolute, all-inclusive term which does not refer to an I outside the self but is the plural of all-encompassing majesty.
+o On "let us make human beings" – As long as God is still creating, God does not in fact say 'I,' God says 'we,' an absolute, all-inclusive term which does not refer to an "I" outside the self but is the plural of all-encompassing majesty.
 It is an impersonal I, an I that does not face another Thou, that does not reveal anything but lives, like the metaphysical God of pre-creation, only in itself."
 (Franz Rosenzweig)

-o On "in the image" - "Beloved is man for he was created in the image of God.
-Still greater was God’s love in that He gave to man the knowledge of his having been so created."
-(Pirke Avot 3:18)
+o On "in the image" - "Beloved is humanity, for it was created in the image of God.
+Still greater was God’s love in that God gave to humanity the knowledge of having been so created."
+(Pirkei Avot 3:18)

 o "A human being mints many coins from the same mold, and they are all identical.
 But the holy one, blessed by God, strikes us all from the mold of the first human and each one of us is unique."

-o "(An individual man was created) to show the greatness of God.
-While a person stamps many coins from a single die, and they are all alike, the King of kings has stamped every person with the die of Adam, yet not one of them is like his fellow."
+o "(An individual was created) to show the greatness of God.
+While a person stamps many coins from a single die, and they are all alike, the Eternal has stamped every person with the die of Adam, yet not one of them is like their fellow."

-• "But Moses said to the Lord, 'Please, O Lord, I have never been a man of words, either in times past or now that You have spoken to Your servant; I am slow of speech and slow of tongue.'
-And the Lord said to him, 'Who gives man speech?
-Who makes him dumb or deaf, seeing or blind?
-Is it not I, the Lord?'"
+• "But Moses said to the Eternal, 'Please, O Adonai, I have never been good with words, either in times past or now that You have spoken to Your servant; I am slow of speech and slow of tongue.'
+And the Eternal said to him, 'Who gives humans speech?
+Who makes them dumb or deaf, seeing or blind?
+Is it not I, the Eternal?'"
 (Exodus 4:10-11)

 o "Treat no one lightly and think nothing is useless, for everyone has a moment and everything has a place."